Menu

 in: Outdoor/Survival, Skills, Visual Guides

-• Last updated: June 1, 2021
+• Last updated: February 8, 2025

-How to Catch a Frog With a Flashlight
+Skill of the Week: Catch a Frog With a Flashlight

 Comic guide how to catch a frog with flashlight.

 For hunters who like to go after smaller game, frogs represent a prized delicacy.
-Their legs, served up simply with garlic and butter, or battered and fried, are found on the menus of fancy French restaurants and southern diners alike.
+Their legs, served up simply with garlic and butter, or battered and fried, are found on the menus of fancy French restaurants and Southern diners alike.
 But, they’re probably far more common in the cast iron skillets of those who know the secret to catching them in their own backyard.

 Frog season generally runs from late spring into the end of summer, when frogs mate.
 You might see frogs during the day, but they typically hide until it’s dark.
 Their nocturnal nature would seem to make it harder to catch them, but it’s actually an advantage.
 When frogs encounter bright lights, they freeze up.
 So the same flashlight that makes it possible for you to find frogs in the first place also holds them still while you make your move to catch and even spear them.